The Restructuring Review: Luxembourg

 ii Future insolvency reform

-A reform of insolvency legislation is currently in progress as a result from Draft Bill No. 6539 on business preservation and modernisation of bankruptcy law, dated 26 February 2013 (the Draft Bill).
-The Draft Bill is currently under analysis by several commissions within the parliament.54 On 6 March 2018, the Luxembourg government published a modified version of the Draft Bill further to opinions from various bodies, including the Council of State.
-The Draft Bill intends to provide new tools to distressed companies, its main objectives being the preservation of companies' activities and the protection of the various stakeholders by favouring reorganisations over liquidations.55 In December 2019, the Council of State considered that Draft Bill No. 6539 could also effectively implement the aforementioned Directive 2019/1023.56
+A reform of insolvency legislation is currently in progress as a result of Draft Bill No. 6539 on business preservation and modernisation of bankruptcy law, dated 26 February 2013 (the Draft Bill).
+The Draft Bill is currently under analysis by several commissions within Parliament.52 On 6 March 2018, the Luxembourg government published a modified version of the Draft Bill further to opinions from various bodies, including the Council of State.
+The Draft Bill intends to provide new tools to distressed companies, its main objectives being the preservation of companies' activities and the protection of the various stakeholders by favouring reorganisations over liquidations.53 In December 2019, the Council of State considered that Draft Bill No. 6539 could also effectively implement the aforementioned Directive 2019/1023.54

-The Draft Bill distinguishes between court restructuring57 and out-of-court restructuring58 and is built around four guiding principles: a preventive aspect, a restorative aspect, a repressive aspect and a social aspect.
+The Draft Bill distinguishes between court restructuring55 and out-of-court restructuring56 and is built around four guiding principles: a preventive aspect, a restorative aspect, a repressive aspect and a social aspect.

 The purpose of the repressive element of the Draft Bill is to prevent companies that act in bad faith from abandoning their business and starting a new one with impunity.
 The Draft Bill also introduces an administrative dissolution procedure without liquidation and aimed at eliminating 'empty shells' in a timely and cost-efficient manner by avoiding formal bankruptcy proceedings.